-$indoor_rx = set_sc$ $indoor_rx = set_scenario$ (scenario, rx, tx, indoor_frc) Description Assigns scenarios to tracks and segments. be used to assign scenarios to tracks and segments of tracks.
-This takes the distance- obability into account for some specific scenarios.
-Currently, distance-dependent is available for: 3GPP-3D-U 3GPP-3D-U mmMAGIC- mmMAGIC- Ma initial-UMi Alternatively, you o can use all scenarios specified in 'parameter_set.supported_scenarios'.
+indoor_rx = set_scenario (scenario, rx, tx, indoor_frc) Description Assigns scenarios to tracks and segments.
+This function can be used to assign scenarios to tracks and segments of tracks.
+This takes the distance-dependent LOS probability into account for some specific scenarios.
+Currently, distance-dependent scenario selection is available for: • 3GPP_3D_U • 3GPP_3D_U GPP_3D_UMa mmMAGIC_initial_UMi mmMAGIC. initial_Indoor Alternatively, you can use all scenarios specified in 'parameter_set.supported_scenarios'.
 Input scenario A string containing the scenario name. rx A vector containing the receiver indices for which the scenarios should be set.
 Default: all receivers. tx A vector containing the transmitter indices for which the scenarios should be set.
 Default: all transmitters. indoor_frc The fraction of the users (number between 0 and 1) that are indoors.
-Output indoor_rx A logical vector indicating if a user is indoors $(1)$ or outdoors $(0)$ .
+Output indoor_rx A logical vector indicating if a user is indoors (1) or outdoors (0).

-$han = visualize (tx, rx, show_names, create_new_figure)$ Description Plots the layout.
+han = visualize (tx , rx, show_names , create_new_figure) Description Plots the layout.
 Input tx A vector containing the transmitter indices that should be shown.
 Default: All rx A vector containing the receiver indices that should be shown.
-Default: All show_names Enable (1) or disable (0) the plotting of the scenario name for each rx position. create_new_figure If set to 0, no new figure is created, but the layout is plotted in the currently active figure.
+Default: All show_names Options: (0) shows no Tx and Rx names; (1, default) shows the Tx name and the scenario for each track segment; (2) shows the Tx and Rx name. create_new_figure If set to 0, no new figure is created, but the layout is plotted in the currently active figure.

-2.2.5 Class "parameter\set"
+2.2.5 Class "parameter_set"